manassehnnad1/eye-controlled-mouse/readme.md

-an eye controlled mouse using opencv, mediapipe, and pyautogui
+an eye controlled mouse tryout using opencv, mediapipe, and pyautogui